alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 git checkout vxlan

-show merge request on gitlab web

-git log
-git add .
-git commit
-git push -u origin [master or any other branch]
+show merge request on gitlab web git log git add . git commit git push -u origin [master or any other branch]

-show merge requests
-show comparing

-create a project using your own accounts

-give access to the project all the users ...developer1, reviewer1

-make sure to give them "Developer"  access

-on you laptop create a directory called gitlab

-create another folder called developer1

-clone the repo as a develper

-create a branch

-make changes and pushd

-request for merge and assign to another user

-here is where go review will come in handy

-login in as another user ...review the changes and merge it

-H

 ```
 git branch mtuchange